mesonbuild/meson/docs/markdown/Wayland-module.md

-# Unstable Wayland Module
+# Wayland Module

-This module is available since version 0.62.0.
+This module is available since version 0.62.0, and has been stable since version 1.8.0.

 This module provides helper functions to find wayland protocol xmls and to generate .c and .h files using wayland-scanner

-**Note**: this module is unstable.
-It is only provided as a technology preview.
-Its API may change in arbitrary ways between releases or it might be removed from Meson altogether.

 ## Quick Usage